 Sheila Kavanagh - Counselling Psychologist

 Sometimes people find it difficult to discuss worries or aspirations with people they know, or feel those close to them listen but do not hear.
 For others it is important to take time out of their normal day-to-day life to reflect on their life and their self.
-I offer one to one counselling either short or long term depending on your needs for issues ranging from low self-worth, depression, anxiety, sadness, relationship difficulties etc.
+I offer one to one counselling either short or long term depending on your needs for issues ranging from feeling sad, low self-worth, depression, anxiety, generalised anxiety, relationship difficulties etc.

 I believe the aim of counselling is to provide you with an opportunity to explore your thoughts and feelings in a safe place.
 I will use knowledge acquired from my training to help you gain a better understanding of yourself, your current situation and your relationships.